-Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £14955
+Targeted academic support (for example, tutoring, one-to-one support structured interventions)

+Budgeted cost: £14955

-Activity Evidence that supports this approach number(s) addressed Learning support assistant delivering academic guidance (15 hours - £14955 Teaching Assistant Interventions +4 (EEF) 'Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact,' 'Research which focuses on teaching assistants who provide one to one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning support assistant delivering academic guidance (13 hours - £13590 Teaching Assistant Interventions +4 (EEF) 'Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact,' 'Research which focuses on teaching assistants who provide one-to-one or small group targeted interventions shows a stronger positive benefit of between four and six additional months on average.
 Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver.'
 'The majority of studies were targeted interventions conducted in primary schools - where the impact is typically a little higher (+5 months) than for secondary age pupils (+4 months).
 Most of the evidence relates to reading and other aspects of literacy.
-Impact is lower for mathematics in primary schools (+ 3 months).
+Impact is lower for mathematics in primary schools (+3 months).
 The majority of effective approaches involve targeted small group or one to one interventions.
 Impact in small groups tends to be a little lower (+3 months), but this needs to be offset against the greater number of pupils who benefit.
 Short sessions of around 30 minutes or so, several times a week are most effective.'
 Making Best Use of Teaching Assistants 'Ensure explicit connections are made between learning from everyday classroom teaching structured interventions.
 Adopt evidence-based interventions to support TAs in their small group and one-to-one instruction.
-Use TAs to deliver high quality one-to-one and small group support using structured interventions.
-Ensure TAs are fully prepared for their role in the classroom/intervention.
 Use TAs to add value to what teachers do, not replace them' 1,2,3